19JDimino/TODO-App/README.md

   - Add/Remove tasks
   - Check off tasks when complete
     - Option in settings to enable sound when checking off task
+    - Unfinished tasks are red
-  - Hide finished tasks
+    - Finished tasks are green
-  - Hide unfinished tasks
+  - Hide finished/unfinished tasks
+    - Option in settings
   - A login page to customize your todo list with your name
   - Local Storage used to store data